BIGJRA/BIGJRA.github.io/reborn.md

 - Straight west and slightly up from the previous item, you can find a hidden *Tiny Mushroom* between some palm trees.
 - East of Sugiline Cave, you can find an *Exp.
 Candy XL*.
 - In the northeast side of the desert map north of where we previously found the hidden Star Piece, you can get a hidden *Rawst Berry*.
-- Go straight up from here past the trains.
+- Go straight up from here.
 You'll see a hidden *Full Heal* in a rock.
 - A decent bit west of the previous item, you'll find a hidden *Fire Gem*.
 - West of the here, you can find a *Dawn Stone* hidden in a rock.
 - Back on the left side of the desert, straight east of the Stone Plate rock, under some tracks you'll find a hidden *Fairy Gem*.